mqAncientHistory/cityOfRome/PompeyEwanBlog/TPtexttest.md

 People could thus walk amongst these beautiful gardens under the shade of trees and admire the surrounding art, or perhaps choose to socialise, surrounded by greenery and the sound of running water.
-As [@Temelini: 54] effectively summarises, "*The porticus-garden was intended to provide the Roman community with a formal setting for rest, relaxation, and quiet contemplation."*
+As Temelini [@Temelini: 54] effectively summarises, "*The porticus-garden was intended to provide the Roman community with a formal setting for rest, relaxation, and quiet contemplation."*

 Restorations and alterations
 ============================